Igor-Lopes/php-jwt-auth/README.md

 * JSON Web Tokens can be used in different languages: JWT libraries are available for several languages;
 * Practical : JSON Web Tokens are easy to pass in HTTP headers or through URLs;
 * Better Performance and Scalability: Since JSON Web Tokens are stateless, they reduce database queries and improve backend performance, as well, make it possible to have a distributed or clustered infrastructure that share the same authentication method.
-* Mobile Friendly: The token storage is not limited to cookies, they can be stored in mobile databases such as SQLite;
+* Mobile Friendly: The token storage is not limited to cookies, they can be stored in mobile databases;

 Installation:
 ------